-While not technical, Aconcagua is a highly underestimated climb, and traveling with Alpine Ascents and our near 30 years of experience, knowledgeable and expert guides will greatly increase your chances of summiting and being safe on the mountain.
-Essential logistics like food prep, quality camps, porters options and days on the mountains may seem like areas where you can “cut corners”, however we profess the importance of these details along with reasonable team sizes (many of our competitors end up combining teams and can have up to 20 with a few guides) are paramount to offering a superb experience.
+While not technical, Aconcagua is a highly underestimated climb.
+Traveling with Alpine Ascents and our nearly 30 years of experience, our knowledgeable, expert guides will greatly increase your chances of summiting and being safe on the mountain.
+Essential logistics like food prep, quality camps, porter options, and days on the mountain may seem like areas where you can “cut corners,” however we profess the importance of these details along with reasonable team sizes (many of our competitors end up combining teams and can have up to 20 people with just a few guides) are paramount to offering a superb experience.

 About the Mountain

-Aconcagua, which translates as “Stone Sentinel” is 22,841 ft, making it the highest mountain in the Americas and the highest mountain outside of Asia.
-This spectacular mountain is surrounded by numerous peaks over 20,000 ft. and the surrounding lowlands (up to 13,000 ft.) consist of beautiful desert landscapes with a large diversity of flora and fauna.
+Aconcagua, which translates as “Stone Sentinel,” is 22,841 ft., making it the highest mountain in the Americas and the highest mountain outside of Asia.
+This spectacular mountain is surrounded by numerous peaks over 20,000 ft.
+The surrounding lowlands (up to 13,000 ft.) consist of beautiful desert landscapes with a large diversity of flora and fauna.

-Traditionally there are three guided routes on Aconcagua: Route Normal, Vacas Valley Polish Variation, and the Guanacos Glacier Route.
-(Please note the Guanacos Route has been closed for the past several years in an effort to protect the large number of guanacos that breed and raise young in the area).
-We choose to guide the Polish Vacas Variation Route on the east side of the mountain because it sees less traffic, much more aesthetic approach and give us the opportunity to traverse the mountain.
-We also offer the Normal Route which is shorter, somewhat less demanding and has a porter package built in to the ascent.
-An ascent of Aconcagua by any of these routes requires minimal technical skills but does require excellent physical condition and good backpacking and camping skills.
+Traditionally there are three guided routes on Aconcagua: Normal Route, Vacas Valley Polish Variation, and the Guanacos Glacier Route.
+(Please note the Guanacos Route has been closed for the past several years in an effort to protect the large number of guanacos that breed and raise young in the area.)
+We choose to guide the Polish Vacas Variation Route on the east side of the mountain because it sees less traffic, is a much more aesthetic approach, and gives us the opportunity to traverse the mountain.
+We also offer the Normal Route which is shorter, somewhat less demanding, and has a porter package built in to the ascent.
+Though an ascent of Aconcagua by any of these routes requires minimal technical skills, it does require excellent physical condition and good backpacking and camping skills.